Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Summary and Discussion

 We have found that the response of the CBD to the inner binary can fall into one of three regimes: free precession, disk periapsis locking or forced precession.
 Which behaviour is observed depends on the binary parameters, and can be found in Table \ref{tab:cbdmodes}.
-We have demonstrated that the locking angle between CBD and binary periapsis is non-zero and depends on mass ratio.
-We find no instance of apsidal alignment between binary and disk.
+We have demonstrated that the locking angle between CBD and binary periapsis is non-zero and depends on both mass ratio and eccentricity (see figure \ref{fig:disk_locking_angles}).
+We find no instance of perfect apsidal alignment between binary and disk, however the locking angle between disk and binary tends towards apsidal alignment as mass ratios increase.